TimurTsedik/jira_to_bitrix_migration_tool/README.md

 # Jira to Bitrix24 Migration Tool

-This Python-based utility migrates users, issues, and comments from a Jira instance to a Bitrix24 portal via webhook API.
+This Python-based utility migrates users, issues, and comments from a local Jira instance to a Bitrix24 portal via webhook API.
+There are a lot of tools for migration from cloud Jira, but this one is simple and easy to use.

 ---